-AN: Thank you, Rae, for letting me bounce ideas off you; sometimes my mind needs an outlet, or I'd just go crazy.
+AN: A special thank-you to Afton, for letting me bounce ideas off you!
+Sometimes my mind needs an outlet, or I'd just go crazy.
 Also, credit goes to Cassie/Yaushibee for the theory behind the origins of the dragonslayers that I've weaved into this story.

-Warning: This is an AU, so I will take my share of artistic liberties without shame, regardless of what happens in the manga.
+Warning: This is an AU, so I will take my share of artistic liberties regarding the plot.

 Disclaimer: I do not own Fairy Tail or its characters – Hiro Mashima does.
 Cover image by Rae.